NikolaiIST/Film-booth-management/README.md

 # Film-booth-management

 #  Description
-Welcome to CineBookingSystem, a movie theater reservation system project that offers a complete experience for movie lovers.
+Welcome to Film Booth Managment, a movie theater reservation system project that offers a complete experience for movie lovers.
 This application allows users to browse information about purchase seats easily and conveniently, all from the comfort of their device.

 ![image](https://github.com/NikolaiIST/Film-booth-management/assets/150312544/b0a5997e-aa55-49d2-8859-48dd94c07efc)
 ![image](https://github.com/NikolaiIST/Film-booth-management/assets/150312544/7fd8b2e7-b3da-4978-aa63-ff12b6d5786c)